 15 And at the end of ten days, their features appeared better and fatter in flesh than all the young men who ate the portion of the king’s delicacies.
 16 Thus the steward took away their portion of delicacies and the wine that they were to drink and gave them vegetables.

 17 As for these four young men, God gave them knowledge and skill in all literature and wisdom; and Daniel had understanding in all visions and dreams.
 Daniel 1:8-17

-Instead of making demands, Daniel very skillfully dealt with the conflict by speaking about his concerns and ensuring that he could start by trialling the new way of eating and then as it meant that both he and his friends were healthy after the experiment they were allowed to continue.
-They did not accept that eating the food offered to idols was something right so they entered a place of conflict so they could walk in what was right.
+Instead of making demands, Daniel very skillfully dealt with the conflict by speaking about his concerns to the one in charge over him.
+If he did this the wrong way, he could very easily be put to death.
+By dealing with the conflict he ensured he and his friends could start trialling the new way of eating.
+IN the end, it meant that both he and his friends were healthy after the experiment they were allowed to continue.
+They resolved the conflict by doing what was right and did not eat the food offered to idols.
+They entered a place of conflict so they could walk in what was right in God's sight.
 As a result, God greatly blessed them.

 So how can we resolve conflict maturely and eliminate all "dirty fighting" tactics?
 How can we take responsibility for difficult issues and not become victims?
 In the Emotionally Healthy Relationships Course, we are shown that the first thing is that we need to do is recognize that our families of origin have moulded us in how we view and handle conflict.
 Not ruffling anyone's feathers, being nice and making sure everyone is happy are ways of thinking that stop true peace.
 Jesus brought disruptions, did not avoid conflict or appease people or ignore tensions but skillfully brought the truth in love and allowed the other people to live in the truth or walk away.
 He taught us that true peace can only come through revealing what is wrong and living in the truth.
 The chart below shows whether you are fighting fairly or not.